signalfx/splunk-otel-python/docs/advanced-install.md

 > The official Splunk documentation for this page is [Instrument a Python application automatically](https://docs.signalfx.com/en/observability/gdi/get-data-in/application/python/instrumentation/instrument-python-application.html).
+For instructions on how to contribute to the docs, see [CONTRIBUTE.md](../CONTRIBUTE.md).
 # Advanced Installation

 ## Bootstrap: List requirements instead of installing them